Kennitos/CountriesImproved/PROCESS.md

 ### Week 3

 #### Day 11 (monday)
-I cannot post a JSONArray on the rester server, unfortunatelly I can only post a String-String combination (key-value).
+I cannot post a String-JSONArray combination on the rester server, unfortunatelly I can only post a String-String combination (key-value).
+With the previous assignments in AppStudio we learned to post String-String combinations with a HashMap, however if I try to post it with:
+> JsonObjectRequest postRequest = new JsonObjectRequest(Request.Method.POST, url, {variable JSONObject},
+    new Response.Listener<JSONObject>() {....

 I wanted to post in this format (using the String as key and ArrayList as value) :
 > [{"id": 1, "score": "870", "regions": ["Europe"], "correct": ["Ireland", "Liechtenstein", "Estonia", ...], "incorrect": "[]", "name": "Kennet"}]

 Since this is not possible, I have to post it the ArrayList as a literal String